biojs/edu/series/101/13_package_basic_graduates.md

 parser.graduates();
 ~~~

-The path can be either relative `../src/index.js` or simply the package name `biojs-io-graduates`.
+The path can be either relative `../src/index.js` or simply the package name `biojs-io-snipspector`.

 ### 8) Publish your component